-Turn the Delay knob to raise/lower the Trigger Delay value (S).
+The Delay knob changes the Trigger Delay value (S) when turned.
 Push the knob to reset Delay to zero.

-If the trace source is an input channel, turn the Horizontal Adjust knob to set the Time/division (S) of the oscilloscope acquisition system.
-The value is shown on the Timebase descriptor box.
+The Horizontal Adjust knob sets the Time/division (S) of the oscilloscope acquisition system when the trace source is an input channel.
+The Time/div value is shown on the Timebase descriptor box.
 When using this control, the oscilloscope allocates memory as needed to maintain the highest sample rate possible for the timebase setting.
-If the active trace is a math, zoom or memory, use this knob to change the Horizontal Scale, effectively "zooming" in or out.
-The value is shown on the corresponding descriptor box.

-Push the knob to adjust scale in fine increments; push it again to return to stepped increments.
+When the trace is a zoom, memory or math function, turn the knob to change the horizontal scale of the trace, effectively "zooming" in or out.
+By default, the knob adjusts values in 1, 2, 5, 10 step increments.
+Push the knob to change the action to fine increments; push it again to return to stepped increments.